vishaldpw/Terraform-Cheat-sheet-Blocks-and-Functions/README.md

-# 🧾 Terraform Blocks Cheat Sheet
+# 🧾 Terraform  Cheat Sheet

 Terraform code is made of **blocks**.
 Each block has a purpose:
 some set **settings**, some **build infra**, some **control behavior**.